-An Introduction to Intellectual Property
+Introduction to Intellectual Property

 In recent years intellectual property has become contentious with notable high-tech companies influencing patent rights.
 Nevertheless, IP continues to play a key role in the development and innovation ecosystem, particularly for start-ups and early-stage commercialization.
 In this short course, we will get down to basics in exploring the role of IP in protecting your early-stage development and commercialization.
 Along the way, we will review IP basics and explore portfolio development to help protect your inventions.
 Decisions such as internal R&D, strategic partnerships or licensing are informed by your portfolio.
 And finally, what to do when you have to enforce your rights.
-This workshop is 2.5 hours.

 Refresh & Connect: An ECS Mentoring Session

 ECS coordinates a group of mentors to meet with students and early career professionals in small roundtable groups.
 The discussions topics vary and are often led by the group.
 Topics that are often covered usually focus on around career-life balance, building contacts and networks, questions about career paths, and perspective experiences.

 Meetings are activities that play a critical role in decision-making and change within the successful operation of a team or organization.
 Unfortunately, meetings are frequently viewed as bad, ineffective, and a waste of time.
 Such conclusions are often justified because they result from ineffective leadership and unprofessional behavior by attendees.
 This workshop will explore reasons for the inappropriate conduct displayed and discuss approaches to facilitate effective and productive meetings.